LESLIE: Jo in California is on the line and needs some help to refinish wooden bar stools. Tell us what they look like.

 JO: The arms are wood.
 It’s got one, two, three, four little metal legs on it, at the bottom, and halfway up.
 And bare wood.
 And I’ve got them ready to paint but I don’t know what to put on it.

-TOM: So you want to refinish the wood in a clear – the clear finish or a painted finish?
+TOM: So you want to refinish wooden bar stools in a clear – the clear finish or a painted finish?
 A clear finish?

 JO: Clear finish.

 TOM: OK.
-So, yeah, you can use spar varnish on it; that’s a fine product.
+So, yeah, you can use spar varnish on it; that’s a fine product to refinish wooden bar stools.
 What you’re going to have to do, though, is lightly sand all those wood surfaces.

 JO: They’re ready.
 They have already done that.